For People and Nature too...

 - Putting stewardship into action

-CFACT is a national, student-based nonprofit that believes in promoting energy, protecting liberty, and enjoying nature.
+CFACT is a national, student-based nonprofit that believes in promoting prosperity, protecting liberty, and enjoying nature.
 Free markets, private property rights, and environmental stewardship are the keys to a prosperous society and constructive tomorrow for people and nature too.

 The process of hydraulic fracturing, commonly referred to as “fracking,” has been demonized by the media and Hollywood elite.
 Some students take this propaganda to heart, like those who attacked CFACT at Temple University over the subject.
 The FRACK U campaign aims to cut through this propaganda to explain that fracking has been the free market key to the natural gas revolution in America.
 Radical environmentalists make many claims about fracking, that it contaminates ground water, causes infamous “flaming faucets,” and contributes to pollution.
 But former President Obama’s EPA declared fracking was no threat to groundwater, the documentary Fracknation proved that the methane that causes flaming faucets occurs naturally in those areas, and fracking impacts forests and habitats far less than wind, solar, or even biofuels.